What is sustainability?

 To dispose of e-waste within the City, visit recycleyourelectronics.ca for a complete list of recyclable items, and to find an e-waste drop-off location near you.
 Any of the City of London Depots will also accept e-waste.

 *It is important to remove confidential information from electronic devices that store data.
-Visit the Information Technology Services website for more information.
+Visit the Western Technology Services website for more information.

 Yes!
-Western has established organics collection within the UCC's Centre Spot and residence eateries.
+Western has established organics collections within the UCC's Sustainability Central and back of house for residence eateries.
+Offices can also compost at Western with the Green Bin program, where Sustainability at Western will provide a small organics bin and biodegradable bags for your office.
 If you would like to request a collection bin for your office or residence room, e-mail firstname.lastname@example.org.

 Western does not accept light bulbs for recycling on campus.
 Incandescent and LED bulbs can be thrown into the landfill stream, but must be boxed first to ensure the prevention of injury from broken glass.

 Because compact fluorescent lights (CFLs) contain small amounts of mercury, they must be taken to one of the London’s waste depots.
 There are four depots located in London, all of which will accept CFLs.
-The locations of these depots can be found online at: http://www.london.ca/d.aspx?s=/Garbage/Depots.htm.
+The locations of these depots can be found online here.

 It’s always a good idea to use online documents if possible.
 At Western, a number of documents are available online including parking permit application forms, library resources, academic calendars, and work order requests.
 If you have to print a document, use narrow margins, smaller font size, and double sided printing whenever possible.
 Graphic Services also provides a UTOSS (Use The Other Side Scratch Pads) service to reuse non-confidential paper and reduce waste.